 Patient’s taking Naltrexone need to know that the medication decreases tolerance to opioids.
 Therefore, if a patient relapses, it can potentially be dangerous if they begin taking the amount of opioid they once did.
 Lowered tolerance can result in fatal respiratory depression or overdose.
 Naltrexone has a sedative effect, which prevents all feelings of euphoria.

 Naloxone is an opioid antagonist.
 The medication works by blocking the activity of opioids at receptor sites.
 Naloxone has the potential to prevent or reverse life-threatening overdoses.
-A naxolone injection can be a life saving intervention during an opioid overdose.
+A naloxone injection can be a life saving intervention during an opioid overdose.

 Some communities face increasing rates of heroin abuse.
 Naloxone auto injection devices are provided to these communities to keep on hand in case of an emergency.
 These devices have voice control and give step-by-step instructions on how to administer the drug.